× About Services Clients Contact

 2. Jhiri Temple

 Jhiri is located about 1 kilometer from the village.
 The temple here is dedicated to Baba Jitto, Bua Kodhi, Radha-Krishna, Goddess Durga, and Lord Hanuman.
 A seven-day fair is held here in November.
 According to legend, Baba Jitto came to Jhiri from a village named Gar.
 He cultivated rice on the land of landlords with the promise that he would receive a share of the harvest.
 However, when the landlords broke their promise and refused to give him his rightful share, Baba Jitto ended his life with a dagger in protest.
 After him, his daughter Bua Kodhi also sacrificed her life.
+Today, people, including families of those who once ate that rice, travel to Jhiri from across Jammu and Kashmir and even from Punjab to offer prayers at the temple.

-Village Life and Community Living
+Village Life and Community Harmony

-Social Welfare and Community Initiatives
+NGOs and Social Welfare Initiatives

 There are two NGOs actively working in this area: